DeepanrajRaviChandran/42KL_Born2beroot/README.md

 - System Administration related exercise
 - Create your first a virtual machine in VirtualBox
-- Create own operating system while implementing.
+- Create own operating system.
 - The use of VirtualBox is mandatory.
 - Turn in a signature.txt file at the root of your repository.
 You must paste in it the signature of your machine’s virtual disk.